Kibana 4 Tutorial – Part 2: Discover

 For all time-based data (like our twitter data), you can select the time span, that you want to analyze in the current view at the top right of the window.
 There are multiple ways to get to the documents you are interested in: Either use the Quick tab to quickly select a date range like today or Last 1 hour or use the relative and absolute tabs to specify which time spans you want to look at.

 Attention: If you use the sample data, you most likely won’t see anything by default.
-This is because the sample data was collected at a specific time in the past (February 5th ~12:00).
+This is because the sample data was collected at a specific time in the past (February 5th ~12:00, 2015 — yeah it's an old tutorial!).
 You have to select a time range where this date is included.

 After you selected a time range which contains data, you will see a histogram at the top of the screen, which will show the distribution of events (tweets) over time.
 You can select a range in there if you want to "zoom into" a specific time span.
 You can "zoom out" again by just pressing back in your browser (yeah, Kibana 3 users, this finally works).

 The time you select will apply to any screen you visit (dashboards, visualize, etc.) and all of these screen offer you the possibility to change the time at the top right of the page.

 You also have the possibility to set a refresh rate there.
 This will allow you to automatically refresh a dashboard e.g. every minute.
 This might be useful, if you use Kibana to monitor some of the underlying data.

 On the left side of the page you have a list of the fields (with their data type indicated by an icon), that exist in the documents.
 If you hover over a field, you have the possibility to click add which will add a column containing the contents of this field to the table.
 As soon as you added your first field, the output of whole documents in the list will vanish.
 No matter what fields you have added as columns, you can always expand a row on the caret in the front.
 You can also remove fields, that you don’t want to see as columns anymore in the section Selected Fields above the field list on the left.